nikitavoloboev/ts/README.md

 [Vim language](https://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118) is the best text editing experience you will ever get.
 It is worth learning it as you will start thinking about text editing differently.

 My Neovim config can be seen [here](nvim/init.vim).
-I use [Monokai Night theme](https://github.com/nikitavoloboev/vim-monokai-night#readme) with [many plugins](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim-plugins).
+I use [Monokai Night theme](https://github.com/nikitavoloboev/vim-monokai-night#readme) with a [few plugins](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim-plugins).
 Here is how it looks:

 ![](https://i.imgur.com/sLXBvv7.png)